 All Concerns should be reported as soon as practicable.
 Any individual who seeks to report a Concern should bring it to the attention of their supervisor (if an NYC Bar employee), General Counsel or the NYC Bar’s Executive Director.
 If the conduct in question involves NYC Bar’s Executive Director or the General Counsel, the individual should bring their Concerns to the attention of the President of the NYC Bar or the Chair of the Board.
 Individuals may also report any Concerns directly to the Chair of the Audit Committee.
 All persons who receive Concerns pursuant to this policy shall promptly inform the Audit Committee of such report.
 Concerns reported under this policy may be in writing (including by email) or by phone, and the reporting may be anonymous.

 Individuals who report Concerns must exercise sound judgment and reasonably believe in good faith that the information disclosed indicates conduct that is illegal, fraudulent, a substantial and specific danger to public health or safety, or in violation of any adopted policy of the NYC Bar.
 An employee who intentionally files a false report may be subject to discipline, up to and including discharge.

 The NYC Bar shall promptly investigate all reported Concerns and will take appropriate corrective action, if warranted.
-This investigation shall be coordinated by the Counsel.
-However, if the investigation relates to the Counsel’s conduct, the investigation shall be coordinated by the most senior officer of the NYC Bar whose conduct is not the subject of the individual’s report, or a person designated by such officer.
+This investigation shall be coordinated by the General Counsel.
+However, if the investigation relates to the General Counsel’s conduct, the investigation shall be coordinated by the most senior officer of the NYC Bar whose conduct is not the subject of the individual’s report, or a person designated by such officer.
 The results of the investigation shall be reported to the Audit Committee.

 Anyone who has questions regarding this policy should contact the NYC Bar’s Executive Director, who shall be the administrator of the policy.